MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 - Is the code easy to read and understand?
 - Is the code well documented?
 - Is the code following the conventions of the programming language used?
 - Would this functionality be easy to extend?
-Does it design make sense?
+Does its design make sense?
 - Is this new feature easily maintainable by other developers?
 - Is the code consistent with the validator architecture?
 - Does this new functionality have dependencies with other parts of the validator?
 Or have external dependencies that could compromise security (outdated libraries, etc)?